 Due to the impact of COVID-19, all faculty, staff, and students are required to wear a face covering when entering any building on campus.
 This includes all classrooms, offices, labs, etc. Students who have questions should contact the Graduate School via email whenever possible as opposed to physically coming into the office.
 Students needing to speak to someone in person, are highly encouraged to set up an appointment in advance.
 SDSU will closely monitor the situation and provide any updates via email and through the official COVID-19 Management website.
-For answers to questions related to the COVID-19 pandemic and how it impacts graduate students at SDSU, please click here.

 Statistics, as Jessie Hendricks can attest, are integral to the success of any research initiative.
 Hendricks, who is earning her PhD in Computational Science and Statistics, serves as a graduate research assistant (GRA) for the College of Education and Human Sciences (EHS).
 Within her role, Jessie meets frequently with researchers to learn about their projects and needs within those projects, assists in cleaning and formatting data, performing statistical tests, and building statistical models, interpreting, formatting, and communicating results to researchers.
 Jessie works under the guidance of Dr. Gemechis Djira.